rafalp/Misago/dev-docs/plugins/hooks/update-group-description-hook.md

 #### `form: Optional[Form]`

-Bound `Form` instance that was used to update this group.
+Bound `Form` instance that was used to update this group's description.

 ### Return value